-Usually, running more threads simultaneously helps a GPU to keep busy.
-A good objective is to stay at 0-32 registers for fragment shaders.
+Usually, running more threads simultaneously helps a GPU to work effectively.
+Aim to use 0-32 registers for fragment shaders.

 The most effective way to reduce register pressure is to minimize the precision of stored variables.
 Use mediump precision in preference to highp whenever possible.